-The power of Congress, as already stated, reats upon the right of eminent domain.
+The power of Congress, as already stated, rests upon the right of eminent domain.
 That the Federal Government possesses this right over the Indian Territory it seems to the committee cannot be seriously questioned.
 The Indian Territory is a part of the United States and subject to its jurisdiction.
 This jurisdiction is now, and has been for a long number of years, exercised in a variety of ways.

 The executive branch of the Government has its civil officers and agents located throughout the Territory.
 Postal routes permeate it as they do the States and other Territories.
 The Army occupies it.
 The judicial power of the Government is also extended over it in certain cases.
 In a word, whenever exigencies have required, the potential jurisdiction of the Government has been called into actual exercise.
-While existing laws allow to the tribes which occupy this country certain sorts of domestic or local government, there is nothing in the relations which these tribes sustain to the Federal Government which denies to the latter altimate jurisdiction and sovereignty over them.
+While existing laws allow to the tribes which occupy this country certain sorts of domestic existing laws allow to the tribes which occupy this country certain sorts of domestic or local government, there is nothing in the relations which these tribes sustain to the Federal Government which denies to the latter ultimate jurisdiction and sovereignty

-This proposition is abundantly established not only by the practices of the Government in the various instances citeds but also by an unbroken line of judicial constructions.
+This proposition is abundantly established not only by the practice of the Government in the various instances cited, but also by an unbroken line of judicial constructions.
 Such jurisdiction and sovereignty embrace within their scope the right of eminent domain.
 So long as the Federal Government possesses this jurisdiction and sovereignty it must have the right also.
-No department or departments could divest the Government of this right, save and except by an absolute session of the Territory to some foreign power.
+No department or departments could divest the Government of this right, save and except by an absolute cession of the Territory to some foreign power.